Outreach Monks

 • Named authorship with verifiable credentials.
 Author bios with genuine professional context are a trust signal Google’s quality evaluators actively look for.

 • Specific, verifiable claims.
 Vague generalisations do not satisfy intent.
 Specific observations, real examples, and referenced data do.
+Well-placed header tags for SEO help Google parse and attribute specific claims to the right content sections, which strengthens E-E-A-T signals at a structural level.

 • Depth proportional to competition.
 Matching the content depth of pages currently ranking for the target keyword is a baseline requirement.
 Shallow coverage of competitive topics is a coverage gap that authority cannot fully compensate for.

 Content that satisfies all of these signals well earns rankings faster when authority is added behind it.
 Content that passes none of them will struggle to rank regardless of how many links point to it.
+Properly optimised meta tags also play a role here — they are the first impression in the SERP and directly affect click-through rates, which are a secondary quality signal.

 4. Use Internal Linking to Direct Authority